 Here’s what you should do if you have an MTHFR genetic variant:

 1. The first thing you need to do is avoid any supplements that have synthetic forms of the B vitamins in them.
 For instance, any supplement with folic acid is no good – this is just the synthetic, inactive form of folate.

-I often recommend supplements with the methylated (active) forms of the key B vitamins but PLEASE NOTE, these may not work for you depending on the type of mutation you have.
-If you are double homozygous (both your MTHFR genes are mutated), methyl folate and methyl-B12 supplementation can cause problems for you.
+I often recommend supplements with the methylated (active) forms of the key B vitamins but PLEASE NOTE, these may not work for you depending on the type of variant you have.
+If you are double homozygous (both your MTHFR genes are variants), methyl folate and methyl-B12 supplementation can cause problems for you.
 Also, you should not consume high doses of niacin (vitamin B3), because it can hinder methylation.

 If you experience any negative effects – severe anxiety, panic, headaches, migraines, insomnia, palpitations, rash and achy joints – please discontinue use of methyl-folate products and seek the help of a trained practitioner who can help you get to the root cause.

 You can find a practitioner on Dr. Ben Lynch’s website.
 He is a leading expert on MTHFR variants and he’s also got a great post on preventing methylfolate side effects.